-Hunting for pheasant, quail and chukar or Hungarian partridge is allowed from Nov.
-8 to March 15 on semi-wild and from Sept.
+Hunting for pheasant, quail and partridge is allowed from Nov.
+7 to March 15 on semi-wild and from Sept.
 1 through May 1 on commercial shooting preserves (which also allows mallards) that are properly licensed for the taking of such species.
 These game birds may be hunted on Sunday only on semi-wild or commercial shooting preserve lands.

-Youth hunters (in possession of a valid Youth Hunting License and accompanied by a licensed, non-shooting adult) will be permitted to hunt pheasant, quail, Hungarian partridge and/or chukar partridge on licensed semi-wild preserves on Saturday, Nov.
+Youth hunters (in possession of a valid Youth Hunting License and accompanied by a licensed, non-shooting adult) will be permitted to hunt pheasant, quail and partridge on licensed semi-wild preserves on Saturday, Nov.
 1-the Youth Upland Bird Hunting Day.